sourcegraph/about/handbook/engineering/tracking_issues.md

 ## Creating a tracking issue

 1. Create a new GitHub issue with the [tracking issue template](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=tracking&template=tracking_issue.md&title=%24TEAM%3A+%24MILESTONE+Tracking+issue).
-1. Give it the **"\$THING_BEING_TRACKED: Tracking Issue"** title.
+1. Give it the **"\$THING_BEING_TRACKED: Tracking issue"** title.
 1. Assign it to the right milestone, creating such milestone if it doesn't yet exist.
 1. Ensure the **tracking** label is set as well as the other labels you want to track.
-Issues and Pull Requests with those labels will show up in the tracking issue.
+Issues and pull requests with those labels will show up in the tracking issue.

 ## Populating and maintaining a tracking issue

-An open tracking issue is populated and kept up to date with the GitHub issues and pull requests labeled the same as the tracking issue (minus the `tracking` label).
+An open tracking issue is populated and kept up to date with the GitHub issues and pull requests labeled the same as the tracking issue (minus the `tracking` label) that belong to any repositories of the `sourcegraph` organization.
 Optionally, a milestone can also be set.
 The tracking issue will be updated as these issues and pull requests are opened, changed, closed, merged, etc.

 This is done automatically by the [tracking-issue tool](#contributing-to-the-tracking-issue-tool) which [runs in response to GitHub issue events](https://github.com/sourcegraph/sourcegraph/blob/master/.github/workflows/tracking-issue.yml#L6) happening in [https://github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).